 landmarks or properties in landmark districts as part of the permit review process.
 Information about permit review process is available

 from the link at the right hand side of the page.

-Additional information about the Historic Preservation Division is available on the link at the right hand side of the page.
+Additional information about the Planning, Design & Historic Preservation Division is available on the link at the right hand side of the page.